godotengine/godot-docs/classes/class_semaphore.rst

 Description
 -----------

 A synchronization Semaphore.
-Element used in multi-threadding.
+Element used to synchronize multiple :ref:`Thread<class_thread>`\ s.
 Initialized to zero on creation.
+Be careful to avoid deadlocks.
+For a binary version, see :ref:`Mutex<class_mutex>`.

 Member Function Description
 ---------------------------